The Information Pepperdine Gathers

 Pepperdine reserves the right to release any and all information contained within access logs concerning any visitor when that visitor is in violation of the university's "Terms of Service" agreement or other published guidelines, or partakes (or is reasonably suspected of partaking) in any illegal activity, even without a subpoena, warrant, or other court order, and to release such information in response to discovery requests, or in response to any circumstance in which the university, in its sole discretion, deems an emergency.
 Pepperdine cooperates with law enforcement agencies in identifying those who may be using its servers or services for illegal activities.
 Pepperdine also reserves the right to report any suspected illegal activity to law enforcement for investigation or prosecution.

-If users would like to have personally identifiable information changed or removed from Pepperdine's database, please contact email@example.com.
+If users would like to have personally identifiable information changed or removed from Pepperdine’s database, please contact email@example.com.
 Keep in mind that there will be residual information remaining within the databases, access logs, and other records, which may or may not contain such personally identifiable information.
-The residual information will not be used for commercial purposes; however, the university reserves the right, from time to time, to re-contact former customers or users of this site.
+The residual information will not be used for commercial purposes; however, the university reserves the right, from time to time, to re-contact former customers or users of this site if lawful.

 24255 Pacific Coast Highway